Orange County Holocaust Oral History Project

 Filled with stories of community, betrayal, trauma, and survival, the Orange County Holocaust Oral History Project collection includes more than 150 firsthand accounts of Orange County residents who experienced the Holocaust.

-Between 1992 and 1995, the Orange County Chapter of the Anti-Defamation League recorded the oral histories of 145 Holocaust survivors, five liberators, and three rescuers living in Orange County.
+Between 1992 and 1995, the Orange County Chapter of the Anti-Defamation League recorded the oral histories of Holocaust survivors, liberators, and rescuers living in Orange County.
 The project was led by Holocaust educator and survivor Jack Pariser, and the collection was donated to UC Irvine Libraries Special Collections and Archives in 1995.

 Most of the interviewees are Jewish survivors whose experiences included forced and voluntary emigration, death camps, forced labor, hiding, and resistance.
 The interviews also include five “liberators” (American military who witnessed the concentration camps following liberation) and three “rescuers” (who risked their lives to protect Jews during the war).

-The UC Irvine Libraries' collection consists of 166 VHS tapes and related materials.
+The UC Irvine Libraries' collection consists of 154 VHS tapes and related materials.
 Following the donation of the collection to UC Irvine, additional copies of the interview tapes were also donated to Chapman University, Yad Vashem, the 1939 Society, and the United States Holocaust Memorial Museum (USHMM).

 Digitization of Orange County Holocaust Oral History Collection

-Due to the fragility of the 30-year-old VHS video tapes and the increasing obsolescence of VHS equipment, the Orange County Holocaust Oral History Collection interviews are inaccessible, keeping these important stories hidden.
+Due to the fragility of the 30-year-old VHS video tapes and the increasing obsolescence of VHS equipment, the Orange County Holocaust Oral History Collection interviews were inaccessible, keeping these important stories hidden.
 To preserve these stories for the future, UC Irvine Libraries prioritized the digitization of this remarkable collection of oral histories unique to the Orange County region.

 Collaboration with United State Holocaust Memorial Museum